Sharen Jester Turney: Awards and recognition

 In 1997 and while at Neiman Marcus, Turney received the distinguished Fashion Medal of Honor.

 Personal life and philanthropy

 Turney was born in 1956 in Ardmore, Oklahoma, and grew up on a farm to a cattle rancher father and teacher and nutritionist mother.
-She has been married since 1989 to her husband Charles and they have a son, Matthew, who was born in 1994.
+She has been married since 1989 to her husband Charles and they have a son, Matthew, born in 1994.

-Turney serves on several boards and committees.
-She is on the Board of Trustees for the University of Oklahoma Foundation, on the Board of Directors for Nationwide Children's Hospital.
-She is also Chairman of the Research Institute for Nationwide Children's Hospital.
-Turney is also part of the Industry Advisory Committee for the Jay H. Baker Retailing Center at the Wharton School of the University of Pennsylvania.
-For Turney, giving back personally and through the companies she represents is a way of life.
+Turney is on the board of trustees for the University of Oklahoma Foundation, the board of directors for Nationwide Children's Hospital.
+She is chairman of the Research Institute for Nationwide Children's Hospital.
+Turney is part of the Industry Advisory Committee for the Jay H. Baker Retailing Center at the Wharton School of the University of Pennsylvania.

-A few of Sharen Jester Turney's generous giving includes The James at The Ohio State University Comprehensive Cancer Center. her alma mater University of Oklahoma, and Nationwide Children's Hospital.
-In addition, Turney has established scholarships for young girls education in the United States and abroad.
+Turney has given to The James at The Ohio State University Comprehensive Cancer Center. her alma mater University of Oklahoma, and Nationwide Children's Hospital.